Do I need to be an experienced member to attend?

 - Be proactive, have a clear idea of what you want to achieve as a result of attending.
 Do you want to develop your leadership skills?
 If so what will you apply your new skills to?
 Do you have a particular challenge you need help with?
 What are your plans for the next year? can you refine or test them with colleagues on the programme?

-The course is residential, do I need to stay over?
+Part of the course is residential; do I need to stay over?

-- Although the official course delivery stops at the end of the day, much of the important discussion and learning continues over dinner and into the evening.
+- Each programme consists of three modules – the first and last are residential.
+To reflect the shift to remote working we now offer the second module virtually.
+For the residential elements, although the official course delivery stops at the end of the day, much of the important discussion and learning continues over dinner and into the evening.
 Previous participants have suggested that these informal discussions and comparing practice and approaches are just as important as the facilitated sessions.

 Is there much preparation for the course?